The Aviva MyEaserSaver has been renamed to Singlife Steadypay Saver as of 16 August 2022.

 The potential bonus is made up of amounts from your RB and TB which depends on the participating fund’s performance.

-My Take on the Singlife Steadypay Saver
+My Review of the Singlife Steadypay Saver

 If you are someone who will spend their savings and require some form of discipline, the Singlife Steadypay Saver might be a good choice for you.